 - Independent Living vs. Assisted Living: Which is Right for My Loved One?

-Memory care is a specialized form of assisted living for those with Alzheimer’s, or other forms of dementia and memory loss.
-Memory care neighborhoods are usually secure, to ensure the safety of residents who may wander or seek exits, and these special units can exist within a larger senior living community or in a stand-alone building or even group home.
+Memory care is a specialized form of assisted living for those with Alzheimer’s or other forms of dementia and memory loss.
+Memory care neighborhoods are usually secure to ensure the safety of residents who may wander or seek exits.
+These neighborhoods can exist within a larger senior living community, a stand-alone building or a group home.

 “When you are taking care of someone with Alzheimer’s, at some point in time, you know little things are going to start getting worse.
 For me, one of those was the first time she wandered.
 But when you do move your loved one into a memory care community, as much as you miss them, it’s a huge relief.”

--Garry, husband of a Villa at Terracina Grand resident
+-Garry, husband of a resident at Villa at Terracina Grand

 Before choosing a memory care option, it’s a good idea to know what services to look for and what questions to ask so that you can make the best decision for your loved one’s care.